JB Eat: Tea Garden (古文茶) Kopitiam @ KOMTAR JBCC

 Aside from signature items, their menu also highlights a list of must-try items from different categories, including traditional toasts, dim sums, Hainanese chicken rice, different types of rice and noodle dishes, desserts, etc.

-Since the Hainanese Milk Tea (海南奶茶) is recorded in the Malaysia Book of Records, it is definitely a must-try for me.
-The milk tea is aromatic, has a well-balanced flavour and not too sweet — I requested for "less sweet" as usual.
+Since the Hainanese Milk Tea (海南奶茶) is a record in the Malaysia Book of Records, so it is definitely a must-try.
+The milk tea is aromatic, has a well-balanced flavour and not too sweet — I requested for "less sweet", of course.

-Kopi-O (without sugar) is my de facto beverage unless otherwise suggested.
-The Pure white coffee ‘O’ (纯白咖啡乌), without sugar, is also aromatic and not bitter.
+Kopi-O (without sugar) is my de facto beverage unless otherwise recommended to try others.
+The Pure White Coffee O (纯白咖啡乌), without sugar, is also aromatic and not bitter — "white coffee" in the context of traditional coffee means the coffee ground was pre-mixed without sugar.

 The Char Kway Teow (炒粿条) uses mainly broad white noodle to stir-fried with prawns, fish cake slices, egg, beansprouts and topped with fresh cabbage strips.
 The dish is typically Penang-style, nicely-fried with nice wok aroma and light savoury flavour.